Antonia Pantoja: Early life and education

+Pantoja attended Hunter College on a scholarship, and graduated with a bachelor's degree in sociology in 1952.
+She then attended the Columbia School of Social Work on scholarships from the Mary Antoinette Cannon Foundation and the John Hay Whitney Foundation, graduating with her master's degree in social work in 1954.

+In 1973, she earned her Ph.D. from Union Graduate School (now Union Institute & University) in Cincinnati, Ohio.

+Social work and early activism

+In the early 1950s, while living on the Lower East Side with her then-partner, Helen Lehew, Pantoja began a job as a youth worker at a community center on 110th Street, where she was able to engage with the local Puerto Rican community.
+At Hunter College, she was able to further connect with like-minded Puerto Ricans, and met frequently with other students as well as employees of the Migration Division of the Department of Labor of Puerto Rico to discuss the problems facing their community, like the lack of access to education, health care, and stable employment.

+In 1953, Pantoja helped formalize this group into the Hispanic Youth Adult Association, which would later be renamed the Puerto Rican Association for Community Affairs.
+The organization focused on community-oriented projects, such as refurbishing churches, helping register voters, and planning the first Puerto Rican Youth Conference.
+Community figures like Josephine Nieves, Yolanda Sánchez, Luis Nuñez, and Alice Cardona were early members of the group.

+After graduating from Columbia, Pantoja worked briefly as a social worker at the Union Settlement House, but she felt more drawn to the development of social policies that could enact greater change.
+Though she was offered a Fulbright scholarship to study at the London School of Economics, she declined and instead took a job with the newly established Commission on Intergroup Relations, led by Frank Smith Horne.

-In 1957, Pantoja founded the Puerto Rican Forum (originally the Hispanic American Youth Association or HAYA), which served as an incubator for organizations and programs promoting economic self-sufficiency.
+Through her work on the Commission, Pantoja founded the Puerto Rican Forum, which served as an incubator for organizations and programs promoting economic self-sufficiency.
 This organization is now known as the National Puerto Rican Forum and its headquarters are in The Bronx.

 ASPIRA

 In 1961, Pantoja also founded ASPIRA (Spanish for "aspire"), a non-profit organization that promoted a positive self-image, commitment to community, and education as a value as part of the ASPIRA Process to Puerto Rican and other Latino youth in New York City.
 ASPIRA now has offices in six states, Puerto Rico and has its headquarters, the ASPIRA Association, in Washington, D.C..
 It has provided approximately 50,000 Latino students with career and college counseling, financial aid and other assistance, and is today one of the largest nonprofit agencies in the Latino community.
-In 1963 Dr. Pantoja directed a project of the Puerto Rican Forum that resulted in the establishment of the Puerto Rican Community Development Project (PRCDP), funded by the federal War on Poverty.
+In 1963, Pantoja directed a project of the Puerto Rican Forum that resulted in the establishment of the Puerto Rican Community Development Project (PRCDP), funded by the federal war on poverty.